Live Updates arrow

 Developer-led diversion

-• Third-party landowner information (if applicable).
+• Third-party land consent (if required).

-• A copy of your planning consent.
+• A copy of the planning consent.

 1